spirit-island/spirit-island-mod/CUSTOM.md

       - return **string** - what players should be told, nil otherwise
 - Adversary Specific:
   - Note: notebook contains sample code for adversary
-  - `difficulty`: **table** - contain keys 0->6 representing the difficulty modifier for each adversary level
-  - `fearCards`: **table** - 2D, contains keys 0->6 representing the fear cards modifiers for each adversary level.
-Each adversary level should contain keys 1->3 representing the change of fear cards in each part of the deck
   - `fearTokens`: **table** - contain keys 0->6 representing the fear token modifier for each adversary level (e.g. England 6)
   - reminderSetup
     - `reminderSetup`: **boolean** - set to true if you have `ReminderSetup` function